tanjera/infirmary-integrated/To Do.md

 		- Compiler #if release version only...

 	- Strips X axis not time-based, locked to DateTime...
 		- Causes "arrhythmia" on CPU load/window dragging
-	- Localization
-		- Swahili (SWK)
-		- Korean (KOR)